halallens-no/HalalLens/README.md

 ## Privacy

 HalalLens respects your privacy:
-- No ads, no tracking, no data selling
 - GDPR compliant (hosted in Norway)
 - Offline mode available
 - Open source companion apps